Bringing Back The Academic Attorney | Smart Lawyering, Better Clients

 A good local SEO strategy is dynamic.
 After the initial pieces are put in place, regular updating is necessary so accuracy and consistency are maintained.
 Fresh content must be added on a regular basis so that Google continues to index variations of local search terms.

-At Blue Seven Content, we know it can be quite a challenge to consistently produce quality legal content that is well optimized because it’s all we do – and we’re not trying to practice law at the same time.
+At Blue Seven Content, we know it can be quite a challenge to consistently produce quality legal content that is well-optimized because it’s all we do – and we’re not trying to practice law at the same time.
 We write about the laws to educate.
 We write about local news and events to inform.
 We create engaging legal content helping lawyers and law firms get noticed by the clients who need their services.

 To find out more about how Blue Seven Content can improve your local SEO with original, well-researched, strategically optimized content, call 843-580-3158 or visit Blue Seven Content.